Check Out my Knitting Supplies Store here...

-Knitting a tension square is something that you do before you begin knitting your garment that allows you to measure the tension of your knitting and assist you to select the correct needle size for your project.
+As a beginner, knitting a tension square is something that you should do before you begin knitting your garment as it will enable you to measure the tension of your knitting and assist you to select the correct needle size for your project.

-When you have chosen a knitting pattern, you need to check your tension, particularly if you are a beginner, because if you decide to skip this step you might end up investing a lot of time and effort to end up with a garment that is too wide or too narrow, or with armholes that are just not deep enough!
+Once you have chosen a knitting pattern, you need to check your tension.
+Particularly if you are a beginner, because if you decide to skip this step you might end up investing a lot of time and effort to end up with a garment that is too wide or too narrow, or with armholes that are just not deep enough!

 Follow the instructions in the tension paragraph of your pattern, and cast on and knit the number of stitches the pattern recommends.